-1) Experimental results - 1st set of experiments: In the first set of experiments we used as input to both heuristics the full set of patterns, $P{param}$ , discovered by the parameterized pattern discovery technique in each one of the MIDP packages.
-Moreover, we used as input to both heuristics the set of non-parameterized patterns, $P{non-param}$ , discovered in each one of the MIDP packages.
-To compare the contribution of patterns that contain a variable number of wildcards, against the contribution of patterns that contain a fixed number of wildcards we further constructed four input sets, $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ , consisting of patterns that contain one, two, three and four wildcards, respectively. $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ were constructed from the full set of patterns $P{param}$ that resulted from AC.
-Finally, to investigate the impact of the increasing number of wildcards in the compression of the MIDP packages we constructed three more input sets, $P{1-2w}$ , $P{1-3w}$ and $P{1-4w}$ , consisting of patterns that contain oneto-two, one-to-three and one-to-four wildcards, respectively. $P{1-2w}$ , $P{1-3w}$ and $P{1-4w}$ were also constructed from the full set of patterns $P{param}$ that resulted from AC.
+In the first set of experiments, we used as input to both heuristics the full set of patterns, P{param} , discovered by the parameterized pattern discovery technique in each one of the MIDP packages.
+Moreover, we used as input to both heuristics the set of nonparameterized patterns, $P{non-param}$, discovered in each one of the MIDP packages.
+To compare the contribution of patterns that contain a variable number of wildcards against the contribution of patterns that contain a fixed number of wildcards, we further constructed four input sets, P{1w} , P{2w} , P{3w} , and P{4w} , consisting of patterns that contain one, two, three, and four wildcards, respectively.
+P{1w} , P{2w} , P{3w} , and P{4w} were constructed from the full set of patterns P{param} that resulted from AC.
+Finally, to investigate the impact of the increasing number of wildcards in the compression of the MIDP packages, we constructed three more input sets, P{1-2w} , P{1-3w} , and P{1-4w} , consisting of patterns that contain one-to-two, one-to-three, and one-to-four wildcards, respectively.
+P{1-2w} , P{1-3w} , and P{1-4w} were also constructed from the full set of patterns P{param} that resulted from AC.

-Figure 3 compares the results we obtained per MIDP package from the application of the first heuristic in $P{param}$ , $P{non-param}$ , $P{1w}$ , $P{2w}$ , $P{3w}$ and $P{4w}$ (more detailed results regarding the bytecode size reduction obtained per different class of the MIDP packages are given in Appendix I).

-Specifically, the time required to combine the patterns (Figure 3(b)) is acceptable in every case.
-However, the bytecode size reduction we obtained for each package highly depends on the patterns used.
+Fig. 3 compares the results we obtained per MIDP package from the application of the first heuristic in P{param} , $P{non-param}$, P{1w} , P{2w} , P{3w} , and P{4w} (more detailed results regarding the bytecode size reduction obtained per different class of the MIDP packages are given in the Appendix).
+Specifically, the time required to combine the patterns (Fig. 3b) is acceptable in every case.
+However, the bytecode size reduction we obtained for each package largely depends on the patterns used.
 In particular, in some packages (e.g., javax.microedition.midlet), Pparam gives the best bytecode size reduction.
-In other packages (e.g., java.io), the nonparameterized set, $P{non-param}$ , performs better.
-Finally, there are also packages where the sets that contain patterns with fixed numbers of wildcards give the best bytecode size reduction (e.g., $P{1w}$ and $P{2w}$ in javax.microedition.pki).
-Therefore, the first heuristic is quite fast but rather unpredictable regarding the set of patterns that should be used to obtain the highest bytecode size reduction.
-Moreover, in most packages the first heuristic appears incapable of taking advantage of the flexibility provided by the large variety of patterns contained in $P{param}$ .
+In other packages (e.g., java.io), the nonparameterized set, $P{non-param}$, performs better.
+Finally, there are also packages where the sets that contain patterns with fixed numbers of wildcards give the best bytecode size reduction (e.g., P{1w} and P{2w} in javax.micro edition.pki).
+Therefore, the first heuristic is quite fast but